drips-network/docs/docs/for-developers/user-identities-in-drips.md

 title: User Identities In Drips
 ---

-In this section we take a look at the Drips Protocol's driver-based user identity model and review the two types of user identities, Etherem addresses and NFT-based sub accounts, that are available in Drips V2 today.
+In this section we take a look at the Drips Protocol's driver-based user identity model and review the two types of user identities, Ethereum addresses and NFT-based sub accounts, that are available in Drips V2 today.

 ## Background and Introduction